verhas/jamal/README.md

 The name of the file can be absolute, or it can be relative to the file that imports the other file.
 Any file name starting with the letters `res:` are considered to be resource files in Java.
 This makes it possible to load macros that are provided with JAR libraries and are on the classpath.
+Any file name starting with the letters `https:` are downloaded from the net.

 Use `import` to import user-defined macro definitions.